Siren (mythology): Early siren-mermaids

 The first known literary attestation of siren as a "mermaid" appeared in the Anglo-Latin catalogue Liber Monstrorum (early 8th century AD), where it says that sirens were "sea-girls... with the body of a maiden, but have scaly fishes' tails".

 Medieval Iconography

-As will be explained below, the siren appeared in a number of illustrated manuscripts of the Physiologus and its successors called the bestiaries.
+The siren appeared in several illustrated manuscripts of the Physiologus and its successors called the bestiaries.
 The siren was depicted as a half-woman and half-fish mermaid in the 9th century Berne Physiologus, as an early example, but continued to be illustrated with both bird-like parts (wings, clawed feet) and fish-like tail.